VUMC-VMAC/GWAS_QC/README.md

 Here are the general steps in this pipeline:
 1. Pre-Imputation QC
-	- Part 1
 	- Variant filtering excluding for missingness (>5%) and minor allele frequency (<0.01)
 	- Sample missingness filtering (5%)
 	- Relatedness check (removes 1 of each pair of second degree relatives, 0.9> pi-hat >0.25, and both of each pair with a pi-hat >=0.9)
 	- Sex check (removes individuals with discrepancies)
 	- Heterozygosity check
-		- PC calculation and plotting
-	- Part 2
 	- Hardy-Weinberg filter (p<1e-6)
 	- Removing palindromic, multi-allelic, and duplicate variants
 	- Lifts to build 38 if necessary
 	- Prepares files for uploading to the imputation server
-4. TOPMed Imputation
+2. TOPMed Imputation
-5. Post-Imputation QC
+3. Post-Imputation QC
 	- Part 1
 		- Variant filtering excluding for:
 			- imputation quality (<0.8)